 Skip to content

 Tempo is designed with a "lean core" philosophy.
-Whilst it provides robust date-time manipulation and parsing out of the box, advanced functionality (like reactive tickers or domain-specific business logic) is added through a flexible Plugin System.
+While it provides robust date-time manipulation and parsing out of the box, advanced functionality (like reactive Tickers or domain-specific business logic) is added through a flexible Plugin System.

 To manually register a plugin, use the static extend method.
 This is typically used for "opt-in" features or when you need to provide specific configuration to a plugin factory.